- Free delivery over £40

 Novofem and cancer

-Research has highlighted that taking a combined estrogen-progestogen HRT such as Novofem can increase your risk of developing breast cancer and slightly increase your risk of developing ovarian cancer.
+Research has highlighted that taking a combined oestrogen-progestogen HRT such as Novofem can increase your risk of developing breast cancer and slightly increase your risk of developing ovarian cancer.
+There is also thought to be a slightly increased risk of developing endometrial cancer.

 Novofem in pregnancy & breastfeeding

-Novofem is only suitable in postmenopausal women and is not a contraceptive.
+Novofem is only suitable for menopausal women and is not a contraceptive.
 If you have had a menstrual period in the last 12 months or are under 50 years old you should discuss contraception with your doctor before taking Novofem.

 If you become pregnant while taking Novofem stop taking it straight away and contact your doctor.
 You should also not take Novofem while breastfeeding.